-Click below to find out more about the Conference and for further resources on this topic.
+Click below to find out more about the Conference, including future dates, and for further resources on this topic.

 2020 has been a big year and we’re not through it yet.
 We’ve had Boris, Brexit and coronavirus, all of which have had – and are likely to continue to have – an impact on schools, and therefore on academy trusts.
 This means that the pressures on those governing trusts have been considerable, and if anyone had managed to escape trustee responsibilities such as risk management, by May half term they would have been knee deep in its intricacies.

 On the whole the governance community has responded well to the challenges facing trusts, embracing virtual working, supporting their chief executives, and soaking up the information and guidance made available by the Department for Education and sources such as the National Governance Association.
 In many cases, trusts have gone the extra mile, foregrounding the needs of those most affected by the pandemic, working closely with local authorities, and collaborating with other schools, regardless of whether they are academies in or beyond their trust, or are maintained schools.
 This is ethical leadership in action and it has been a pleasure to hear from many trustees and local governing board members how much their schools have benefitted from the central direction that they have received from their executive teams.